 • Have a chronic liver disease

-• You want to know if overall health of your liver is good.
+• You want to know if the overall health of your liver is good.

-What are the components of the Basic Liver Health Test Package and why are they so important?
+What are the components of the Basic Liver Panel Blood Test Package and why are they so important?

 Aspartate aminotransferase (AST) & Alanine aminotransferase (ALT)

 It is an enzyme inside the liver cells.
-The bigger the liver damage- the more of it will be present in the blood.
+The bigger the liver damage, the more of it will be present in the blood.
 The most common cause of the increase is inflammation (hepatitis).
 Those two are always analyzed together since their ratio is equally (if not more) important than a total amount.
-If something is wrong with a liver, those two usually go up to the sky (10-100 times than normal values), so in case of mild increase don’t panic, just ask your doctor for advice.
+If something is wrong with a liver, those two usually go up to the sky (10-100 times more than normal values), so in case of mild increase shown by the liver panel blood test, don’t panic.
+Just ask your doctor for advice.

 Virtually every single protein (except hormones) in the blood is synthesized in the liver.
 If the total protein count is low, it suggests that something is wrong with either the organ where the proteins are produced (liver) or an organ through which they can be lost (kidneys).

 Albumin is the smallest protein molecule in our blood and every single albumin in it is produced in the liver.
-It a sensitive indicator of liver and kidney function.
-Albumin is what keeps body’s fluids in the vascular vessels if it goes down dramatically, fluid (water mostly) exits the blood vessels and patient notice swelling.
+It is a sensitive indicator of liver and kidney function.
+Albumin is what keeps the body’s fluids in the vascular vessels if it goes down dramatically, fluid (water mostly) exits the blood vessels and patient notices swelling.

 Bilirubin is a by-product of erythrocyte break-down in our bodies (average erythrocyte lifespan is 120 days).
-The increase of its level in blood suggests that something is wrong either with the organ which metabolically processes it- the liver or the drainage system of it- liver is particularly important in this segment as well.
+The increase of its level in the lab test hepatic for function panel suggests that something is wrong either with the organ which metabolically processes it- the liver or the drainage system of it- liver is particularly important in this segment as well.
 Differentiation between those two requires a “fine” biochemistry analysis (also available in our labs).

 Alkaline phosphatase is predominantly produced in liver, kidney, and bones.
 While in childhood skeletal (“the bone version”) is mainly found in the blood, in healthy adults, the liver is the most important organ when it comes to its synthesis.
 It is an extremely important diagnostic tool for hepatitis, cirrhosis, cholecystitis and many other serious health conditions.

-The Hepatic Function test has no fasting requirements.
+The liver panel blood test has no fasting requirements

 Estimated Time Taken